Jamadan/test-my-ride/README.md

 # test-my-ride

-Creates an test file next to the passed filename, automacks all imports and creates describe block per function with correct mocks inserted
+Creates a test file next to the passed filename, mocks all imports and creates describe block per function with correct mocks inserted

 # Installation